MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/device-orientation.md

 ## Reacting to Changes in Orientation

 Xamarin.Forms does not offer any native events for notifying your app of orientation changes in shared code.
-The NuGet package [Xamarin.Essentials](https://docs.microsoft.com/en-us/xamarin/essentials) contains a class [`DeviceDisplay`] that provides notifications of orientation changes.
+However,[Xamarin.Essentials](~/essentials/index.md) contains a [`DeviceDisplay`] class that provides notifications of orientation changes.

 To detect orientations without Xamarin.Essentials, monitor the `SizeChanged` event of the `Page`, which fires when either the width or height of the `Page` changes.
 When the width of the `Page` is greater than the height, the device is in landscape mode.
 For more information, see [Display an Image based on Screen Orientation](https://github.com/xamarin/recipes/tree/master/Recipes/xamarin-forms/Controls/screen-orientation).